 By simply creating a search in the Grid or using the Quick Links, you can quickly see your Active results.
-You may then choose to filter the search results (tasks) to only include those tasks that include attachments you wish to download.
-If you want to view the Attachments field, go ahead and use the Show/Hide column.
+You may then filter the search results (tasks) only to include those with attachments you wish to download.
+If you want to view the Attachments field, use the Show/Hide column.
 To access the file Download Manager, select Export, then go to Attachments, which you can find under the file Export button.

 2) Access the Download Manager